Grants are financial aid allowances that do not normally need to be repaid. GNTC offers both federally-funded grants and

 - The student cannot have a Bachelor’s Degree or higher

 - The student must be taking classes within his/her program of study

 - The student must maintain Satisfactory Academic Progress (SAP)

 Brief descriptions of the types of state aid and general requirements unique to their specific fund group are listed below.
 State aid regulations are subject to change.
 For complete details on state aid program regulations please visit GSFC.

 HOPE stands for Helping Outstanding Pupils Educationally and is a state-funded program awarded to Georgia residents enrolled in a certificate or diploma program who maintain at least a 2.0 cumulative postsecondary GPA.
-As of the 22-23 aid year, the grant pays for 90% of the tuition costs.
-The 90% that HOPE covers goes toward tuition costs only and does not include the $356 of fees.
+As of the 23-24 aid year, the grant pays for 100% of the tuition costs only and does not include the $366 of fees.
 As long as eligibility is maintained, qualifying students may receive the HOPE Grant until they reach the Grant Award Limit.

 The HOPE Career Grant is state-funded.
 The HOPE Career Grant is available to HOPE Grant-qualified students who enroll in select majors specifically aligned with industries in which there are more jobs available in Georgia than there are skilled workers to fill them.
 These industries have been identified as strategically important to the state’s economic growth.
 Please check the HOPE Career Grant flyer for more information on eligible programs.
 For information on payment amounts, view Award Amounts for the HOPE Career Grant.

 Georgia’s Zell Miller Grant is available to Georgia residents who have demonstrated exceptional academic achievement.
 The grant pays 100% of the tuition rate for certificate and diploma-seeking students.
 The tuition rate does not include the $366 fee.